We promote the UK as an English language study destination on behalf of our accredited schools to students and agents

 These reports have been produced exclusively for British Council accredited providers.
 Accredited language providers can access the reports using the download links below and a special password code.
 Please contact firstname.lastname@example.org to acquire the password code.

 We recently launched our English Language Report: Saudi Arabia, which is part of a larger collection of reports on all of the Gulf States which will be uploaded and sent in the post to all members of Accreditation UK in the near future.
 The next release in the series will be our English Language Report: Brazil.

 Fairs and exhibitions

 The British Council attends many language travel fairs and exhibitions each year, and is a key sponsor of English UK fairs.
 These events are a great opportunity for the British Council to meet with accredited schools and agents on a one-to-one basis.
 Meeting face-to-face with agents enables us to emphasise that British Council accreditation continues to be valid for Short-term study visas.
 We also discuss the value of accreditation as quality assurance in ELT, the rigorous inspection process all schools go through, and the benefits of studying and living in the UK.

-All British Council accredited providers can be listed free of charge in the Education UK search tool and access opportunities and resources on our SIEM (Services for Educational International Marketing) website.
+All British Council accredited providers can access opportunities and resources on our SIEM (Services for Educational International Marketing) website.
 Find out more on how to get listed or update your details.